George Stroumboulopoulos to anchor Hockey Night

-It's the first major on-air personnel announcement by Rogers since the Canadian telecom giant bought the NHL's Canadian media rights for the next 12 years, starting next season, at a cost of $5.2 billion in November.
-As part of a sublicensing deal, the CBC will continue to broadcast Hockey Night in Canada on Saturdays, with Rogers holding editorial control.
+It's the first major on-air personnel announcement by Rogers since the Canadian telecom giant bought the NHL's Canadian media rights for the next 12 years, starting next season, at a reported cost of $5.2 billion.
+As part of a sub-licensing deal, the CBC will continue to broadcast Hockey Night in Canada on Saturdays, with Rogers holding editorial control.

-Monday's announcement followed news earlier in the day that Stroumboulopoulos's Gemini Award-winning CBC talk show, George Stroumboulopoulos Tonight, will cease production this year, following its 10th season.
+Monday's announcement followed news earlier in the day that Stroumboulopoulos's Gemini Award-winning CBC talk show, George Stroumboulopoulos Tonight, will cease production this year.

 Stroumboulopoulos will also host other Rogers NHL broadcasts across various platforms, along with current Sportsnet personalities Jeff Marek and Daren Millard.

 Those three, along with Cherry and MacLean, were introduced at a media conference Monday at the Canadian Broadcasting Centre in Toronto, where Stroumboulopoulos recalled his days working with Marek at Toronto radio station The Fan 590 (now Sportsnet 590 The Fan).

 "We agreed ... that in 20 years, we'd be ready to do something like this, and I'm having this conversation 19½ years later," Stroumboulopoulos said.